imnotamr/Advanced-Text-to-Image-Generation-DEPI/README.md

 ## 📖 Overview

-**DEPI_Txt2Img_Gen** transforms simple text ideas into high-quality AI-generated images.
+**Txt2Img_Gen** transforms simple text ideas into high-quality AI-generated images.
 Using **Google Gemini** for prompt enhancement, your basic description becomes a professional-grade prompt ready for **SDXL** or **Kandinsky 2.2**, producing photorealistic or artistic visuals without mastering prompt engineering.
+[ as a part of DEPI Graduation Project ]
 ---

 ## ⚙️ System Architecture